TheFelix93/ets-to-homeassistant/README.md

       * binary sensors (e.g. reed contacts, presence or any true/false GA),
 	   * sensors (DPT-to-HA-Sensor-Type mapping table from documentation is used see https://www.home-assistant.io/integrations/knx/#value-types),
       * switches
+      * [NEW] climate
+	* [NEW] Deactivated functions, to skip ETS functions that might exist because of other reasons (I am open for improvements for your usecases, if you want to skip a function without changing the function name its technically possible, but was not relevant for my usecases.)

 This script uses ETS-Function-name-patterns to identify the function types and middle-group or any GA-Pattern to map GAs to HA specific attributes.
 These patterns can be configured to your needs.
 Any pattern must be unique in its own context.